China May new home prices fall again, more stimulus expected | Business

 - China

 The property sector in small cities remained bleak last month with monthly new home prices down for the ninth month.
-"Homebuyer confidence is low due to COVID-19 despite frequent stimulus policies," said Zhang Dawei, an analyst with property consultancy Centaline.
+"Despite more local housing easing measures in recent months, we believe the property markets in lower-tier cities may continue to face strong headwinds from weaker growth fundamentals than large cities, including net population outflows and potential oversupply problems," Goldman Sachs analysts wrote in a note.

 China's property market woes are likely to worsen this year with prices remaining flat and sales and investment falling further, according to a recent Reuters poll.
 To boost demand, financial authorities last month cut their benchmark rate for mortgages and lowered the mortgage rate floor for first-time home buyers.